Thermal States and Wave Packets

-Yet a density operator generally allows many convex decompositions.
+The phase space representation of quantum systems is not unique.
+Focusing on the description of an ideal gas, we here present an alternative representation in coordinate-momentum space that involves a many-body wave function with classical-like variables, and connects the quantum and classical representations of thermal equilibrium.
+Such a microscopic description of the Gibbs ensemble can assist in deriving thermodynamical quantities from microscopic theory, a question that has attracted attention over the years \cite{Balian2007a} and has remained a subject of debate since the foundations were laid (see e.g. \cite{DAlessio2016a} for a review).
+In a broader context, and despite known analogies between quantum and classical systems \cite{Strocchi1966a,Frank1994a, Alzar2002a, Novotny2010a,Elze2012a,Briggs2012a}, no general approach has been successful in establishing a classical representation for statistical mixtures.

+Thermal states are statistical mixtures, and so are usually represented using the density matrix formalism \cite{Fano1957a}.
+Yet a density matrix generally allows many representations, or `convex decompositions'. \footnote{Specifically, the decomposition of a density matrix $\rho = \sum_\psi p(\psi) \ket{\psi}{} \bra{\psi}{}$ is convex if it satisfies $p(\psi) \geq 0$ for all $\psi$ and $\sum_\psi p(\psi) = 1$.}.
 In this paper we construct, for a canonical ensemble describing non-interacting, non-relativistic particles, convex decompositions of the density operator that involve sets of wave packets, each wave packet with a localized coordinate representation and an expectation value of momentum.
-To the best of our knowledge, these kinds of decompositions have not been written down before.
 The first decomposition we give is in terms of static wave-packets.
 While this is straightforward for the one-particle subspace, we generalize this decomposition to a many-body formalism using field theory.
 More importantly, we derive an alternative basis that involves dynamic wave-packets and provide a full class of new convex decompositions.
 We can then see explicitly how the classical particle picture arises as a limit of the quantum wavepackets; see Fig. (\ref{fig:sketch}) for a sketched illustration.
 The classical limit for the partition function that follows has been studied previously (see, e.g., Huang \cite{HuangBook}).
 Our approach goes beyond these treatments in that we consider the quantum state itself rather than its thermodynamic properties.